jaydenaung/CloudGuard-Serverless-CICD-CodePipeline/README.md

 ## 5. Test your Codepipeline - Release Change

-You can check and verify that each stage of your CodePipline has been successfully completed!
+You can observe the "Build" stage and see that Proact and FSP have been enabled on the function.

 ```bash
 [Container] 2020/10/03 02:46:04 Waiting for agent ping